syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 # Date Navigations in Flutter Calendar (SfCalendar)

 ## Range for visible dates
-Visible dates can be restricted between certain range of dates, using `MinDisplayDate` and `MaxDisplayDate` properties in `SfCalendar`.
+Visible dates can be restricted between certain range of dates, using  [minDate](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/minDate.html) and [maxDate](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/maxDate.html)  properties in `SfCalendar`.
 It is applicable in all the schedule views.

 ### Minimum display Date
-[minDate](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/minDate.html) will restrict date navigations features of  backward,  also cannot swipe the control using touch gesture beyond the min date range.
+`minDate` will restrict date navigations features of  backward,  also cannot swipe the control using touch gesture beyond the min date range.

 {% tabs %}
 {% highlight Dart %}